Lautenschlager-id/transfromage/docs/Events.md

 >	isVampire = false, -- Whether the player is vampire or not.
 >	hasWon = false, -- Whether the player has entered the hole in the round or not.
 >	winPosition = 0, -- The position where the player entered the hole.
 It is set to -1 if it has not won yet.
->	winTimeElapsed = 0, -- The time elapsed till the player enters the hole.
+>	winTimeElapsed = 0, -- Time elapsed until the player enters the hole.
 It is set to -1 if it has not won yet.
 >	isFacingRight = false, -- Whether the player is facing right.
 >	movingRight = false, -- Whether the player is moving right.
 >	movingLeft = false, -- Whether the player is moving left.